 - Reserving a book from another library (inter-library loans).
 This service is for our patrons only.
 The Chittenden County HomeCard patrons are asked to request inter-library loans from their home library.

 Free delivery of materials is available to Hinesburg residents who find travel or physical access to the library building difficult.
-Books and tapes are also circulated to seniors on the first Friday of each month at the Senior Meal site at the Osborne Hall.
+Books and tapes are also circulated to seniors on the third Friday of each month at the Senior Meal site at the Osborne Hall.

 To participate in the HomeCard system: